-If you’re thinking about donating a kidney to a relative, friend or even a stranger, it’s important to get educated on the process so you understand what’s involved.
-To help you make this important decision, the NKF answers the top 5 questions about living donation.
+Each year, more than 5,500 living donors successfully give an organ to someone waiting on the transplant list.
+If you are thinking about donating an organ to a relative, friend or even to a stranger, it’s important to understand the process and the risks involved.
+To help you with this important decision, we made a list of the top 5 questions about living donation.

 1. How can I be a living kidney donor to someone I know?